Ninja-Spotted/Portefolio/python/readme.md

 Taking input from the user is very simple.
 The `input()` function takes input after printing the statement in the function parameter.
 It can then be saved in a variable and printed out.
 \
 The most used statement to output variables is `print()`.
 You can combine text and variables.
-By using the `+` you can combine variables like text however if you use it with numbers it works as an operator.
+By using the `+` operator you can combine variables like text however if you use it with numbers it works as an operator.

             x = input ("Enter your name: ") print("Hello, " + x)

 ### Conditions and Iterations

-#### Conditions can be expressed in Python using 3 keywords: `if`, `elif` and `else`:
+Conditions can be expressed in Python using 3 keywords: `if`, `elif` and `else`:

             a = 200
             b = 33
             if b > a: